Can Graph Neural Networks Count Substructures?: Introduction

-Inspired by the relevance of detecting and counting \emph{graph substructures} in applications, we propose to understand the power of GNN architectures via the substructures that they can and cannot count.
-Also referred to by various names including \emph{graphlets}, \emph{motifs}, \emph{subgraphs} and \emph{graph fragments}, graph substructures are well-studied and relevant for graph-related tasks in computational chemistry \citep{deshpande2002automated, murray2009rise, duvenaud2015convolutional, jin2018junction, jin2019hierarchical, jin2020composing}, computational biology \citep{koyuturk2004biological} and social network studies \citep{jiang2010finding}.
+Meanwhile, graph substructures (also referred to by various names including \emph{graphlets}, \emph{motifs}, \emph{subgraphs} and \emph{graph fragments}) are well-studied and relevant for graph-related tasks in computational chemistry \citep{deshpande2002automated, murray2009rise, duvenaud2015convolutional, jin2018junction, jin2019hierarchical, jin2020composing}, computational biology \citep{koyuturk2004biological} and social network studies \citep{jiang2010finding}.
 In organic chemistry, for example, certain patterns of atoms called functional groups are usually considered indicative of the molecules' properties \citep{lemke2003review, pope2018discovering}.
 In the literature of molecular chemistry, substructure counts have been used to generate molecular fingerprints \citep{morgan1965generation, oboyle2016comparing} and compute similarities between molecules \citep{alon2008biomolecular, rahman2009small}.
 In addition, for general graphs, substructure counts have been used to create graph kernels \citep{shervashidze2009efficient} and compute spectral information \citep{preciado2010local}.
-The connection between GNNs and graph substructures is explored empirically by \citet{ying2019gnn} as a way to interpret the predictions made by GNNs.
-Thus, the ability of different GNN architectures to count graph substructures not only serves as an intuitive theoretical measure of their expressive power but also is highly relevant to real-world scenarios.
-While people have proposed variants of GNNs that take advantage of substructure information \citep{monti2018motifnet, liu2018ngram, liu2019neuralsubgraph}, often they rely on handcrafting rather than learning such information.
-More importantly, there is a lack of a systematic theoretical study of the ability of existing GNNs to count substructures. \\
+The connection between GNNs and graph substructures is explored empirically by \citet{ying2019gnn} to interpret the predictions made by GNNs.
+Thus, the ability of GNN architectures to count graph substructures not only serves as an intuitive theoretical measure of their expressive power but also is highly relevant to practical tasks.